zvlfahmi/exambrowser/README.md

 - Sound when exiting (added in v0.1b)
 - No Bluetooth (added in v0.1b)
 - Disable opening the app in Windowed mode (added in v0.1b)
-- Blank screenshot and screenrecord (will be added in v0.2b)
+- Blank screenshot and screenrecord (added in v0.2b)
-- LOCKDOWN TIMER WHEN EXITING APP (will be added in v0.2b)
+- LOCKDOWN TIMER WHEN EXITING APP (added in v0.2b)

 ## To-do list
-Note that this to-do list is just a concept being tested, usually insanely invasive feature
+Note that this to-do list is just a concept being tested, usually insanely privacy invasive feature
 - Check if user has Chrome opened or not
 - COMPLETELY DISABLE USER NAVBAR